vega/ipyvega/README.md

 ## Install and run

+If you are using a python kernel different than the one used by the notebook server, you will need to install `vega` on both environments.

 ### Python Package Index

 To install `vega` and its dependencies from the Python Package Index using